Guardianship Attorneys in Oklahoma City

-Do you qualify to be a guardian?
+2. Do you qualify to be a guardian?

 The statutes relating to guardianship set forth a list of persons who may serve as guardians and an order of priority for appointment by the court.
 (30 O.S. §3-104) A guardian or limited guardian is often a spouse, child or other relative of the potential ward.
 After the petition is filed, notice must be given to a statutorily set list of persons of the time and place of the hearing.
 The subject of the proceeding must always be given notice.

-1. the person(s) nominated by the subject of the guardianship; if the guardianship is of a minor child, then the child must be 14 years old or older to nominate his or her guardian;
+- The person(s) nominated by the subject of the guardianship; if the guardianship is of a minor child, then the child must be 14 years old or older to nominate his or her guardian;

-2. the current guardian or limited guardian appointed by a court in another jurisdiction where the minor child, incapacitated or partially incapacitated person resides;
+- The current guardian or limited guardian appointed by a court in another jurisdiction where the minor child, incapacitated or partially incapacitated person resides;

-3. the person nominated by the will or other writing of a deceased parent, spouse or adult child that was serving as the guardian or limited guardian of the subject of the proceeding;
+- The person nominated by the will or other writing of a deceased parent, spouse or adult child that was serving as the guardian or limited guardian of the subject of the proceeding;

-4. the spouse of the subject of the proceeding;
+- The spouse of the subject of the proceeding;

-5. an adult child;
+- An adult child;

-3. What the Guardianship Proceedings will be like
+3. What the Guardianship Proceedings will be like.

 A guardianship proceeding will usually be filed in the district court of the county where the minor child, the incapacitated or the partially incapacitated person resides.
 If the proposed guardian is a member of the minor child’s or incapacitated person’s family, the guardianship proceeding may take place in the district court of the county where the proposed guardian lives.
 (30 O.S. §1-115)